© 2022 GOECO | All rights reserved

 Develop & Design | Msite

 Situated along the Andaman coast, Phang Nga is a spectacular region renowned for its magnificent scenery and geographical wonders of limestone rock formations jutting out from beneath the sea and sunken caverns.
 Its clear waters and abundance of marine life make it a top destination for snorkelers and scuba divers but its enchanting beaches also appeal to those looking for a laid-back atmosphere with where cultures meld together.
-A short bus ride from the base, Phang Nga Bay is probably most famous for some of its many tiny islands including Koh Tapu where the James Bond movie The Man with the Golden Gun was shot.
+A short bus ride from the base in Ban Nam Khem, Phang Nga Bay is probably most famous for some of its many tiny islands including Koh Tapu where the James Bond movie The Man with the Golden Gun was shot.

-A typical day: You will day will start around 6:00AM as you head out to conduct biodiversity surveys or work on another project.
+A typical day: You will day will start in the morning as you head out to start project work .
 You will have lunch around noon and then go back out to the “field” for an afternoon project.
-You will be brought back to the volunteer base in the early afternoon and will have free time until dinner is served around 6:00PM.
+You will be brought back to the volunteer base in the early afternoon and will have free time until dinner is served around 6:00 PM.

 Please take note of this project’s minimum requirements:

 Thailand is full of things to discover.
 Divers shouldn’t miss out on the spectacular coral reefs of the Similan & Suring Islands.
 You can relax on stretches of sandy, white beaches or paper yourself at one of the many inexpensive spas.
 Trek along the Khao Lak coast and find hidden waterfalls.
 Head to Phuket to if you want to party the night away or indulge in adventure water sports.
 Animal and nature lovers will enjoy a trip to Khao Sok National Park, home to monkeys, tigers, elephants, birds and reptiles.
 Visit nearby Krabi Province and climb to the top of the Tiger Temple or kayak through mangroves.